RIR Transfer Policies

 Data is sent across the internet to IP addresses.
 If two organizations try to use the same IP addresses, they will each lose some traffic and get a lot of traffic they don’t want.
 This would be both a security and operations problem.

-The RIRs were established to register which organization uses each block of addresses.
+The RIRs were established to register which organization uses each block of IP addresses.
 Their focus used to be on distributing new addresses.
 But they now focus on data accuracy and managing transfers between organizations.

 The RIRs’ Territory